-Between emails piling up, back-to-back meetings and multiplying projects, managing tasks effectively is a real daily challenge for Swiss professionals.
-Microsoft offers two flagship tools to organise work: Microsoft Planner and Microsoft To Do.
+With emails piling up, back-to-back meetings, and projects multiplying, managing tasks effectively is a real daily challenge for professionals in Switzerland.
+Microsoft offers two flagship tools to help organize work: Microsoft Planner and Microsoft To Do.
 But which one truly fits your needs?
-These two applications, both integrated into Microsoft 365, seem similar at first glance.
-Yet they serve quite different purposes.
-Whether you work for an SME, manage projects in a Zurich-based multinational or run your own business in Lausanne, this complete guide helps you make the right choice.
-Discover the features, key differences and best practices to optimise your task management in 2025.
+Both apps, integrated into Microsoft 365, can look similar at first glance.
+In practice, they serve very different use cases.
+Whether you work in an SME, manage projects in a multinational company in Zurich, or freelance from Lausanne, this guide will help you make the right choice.
+Explore the features, key differences, and best practices to optimize your task management in 2025.

 - What is Microsoft Planner?